When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Bias of quantum models and potential advantage

 \subsection{Quantum models can differ from Minimum Norm Least Square}

-We consider the overparametrized regime.
-We described in \autoref{subsec:mnls} the implicit bias of classical learning algorithms.
-A classical linear regression trained with gradient descent, or a kernel ridge regression will output a model $f_{\text{MNLS}}(x) = \beta_{\text{MNLS}}^\top\phi(x)$, and that in lots of cases, if one provides a sampling access to the entries of $\phi(x)$, then $\fmnls$ could be classically approximated.
+We consider the overparametrized regime, and we described in \autoref{subsec:mnls} the implicit bias of classical learning algorithms.
+A classical linear regression trained with gradient descent, or a kernel ridge regression will output a model $f_{\text{MNLS}}(x) = \beta_{\text{MNLS}}^\top\:\phi(x)$, that could be classically approximated in lots of cases if one provides a sampling access to the entries of $\phi(x)$.
 Contrary to the classical case, one does not have access directly to the coefficients $\beta_Q$ while tuning a quantum model.
 One instead optimizes a vector of parameters $\theta$ such that $\beta_Q = \beta_Q(\theta)$ and optimizes the loss function $\mathcal{L}(\theta) = \norm{y - X\beta_Q(\theta)}^2$.

-{In this case, during the training, $\beta_Q$ does not remain in the row space (the space spanned by the training datapoints) and does not converge to $\beta_{\text{MNLS}}$.
+In this case $\beta_Q$ does not remain in the row space (the space spanned by the training datapoints) during the training and does not converge to $\beta_{\text{MNLS}}$.
 This constitutes a crucial distinction between quantum and classical models.
 If the quantum model would converge to $\fmnls$, it could be approximated with random feature regression techniques.
 Therefore we suggest that the best usage of quantum computers would not be to reproduce classical linear regressions.
 The quantum circuit should be used to provide a model $\beta_Q$ such that $\beta_Q \neq \bmnls$.
 It remains to be seen when $\beta_Q$ can converge far from $\beta_{\text{MNLS}}$ or from an approximation of MNLS via random features.

 In practice, we can consider $\norm{\beta_Q} \geq \text{poly}(N)$ in order to have a clear separation.
 Such examples are developped in \autoref{subsec:Example_quantum_Fourier}.
 Having a weight vector of large norm will provide a difference with classical models, but a true advantage will be reached if in addition the quantum models is closer to the ground truth than the MNLS.
 We illustrate these views in \autoref{fig:Quantum_Advantage}.
 Since $\fmnls$ is the interpolating model of minimum norm, any quantum interpolating model $f_Q$ must verify $\norm{\beta_Q} \geq \norm{\bmnls}$.
 A sufficient condition for separation between $\norm{\beta_Q}$ and $\norm{\bmnls}$ would be that $\norm{\beta_Q} \gg \norm{\bmnls}$.
 We state it in the informal theorem